We can make your web site easier to find, and easier to use.

 If you own a web site, how do you measure the way that people interact with your site?
 What data do you look at, how do you analyze it, and what do you do with that analysis?

-The topic is becoming a popular one on the Web, and I have some links below to some articles on the subject that I thought were pretty interesting.
+The topic is becoming a popular one on the Web, and I have some links below to some articles on the subject that I thought was pretty interesting.
 I was inspired to collect those links after looking at a patent filing from Yahoo that describes some of the methods that they might use to try to understand how engaged people are upon their web properties.

 The patent application is Techniques for measuring user engagement, and the listed inventors are Francesca M. Soito and Nitin Sharma (who appears to have now moved to Google).